 at the end of a retreat day, even when it’s been a day of struggle with only moments of

 peace.
-Called a practice of purification, we often feel scrubbed from the inside after a
+Called a practice of purification, we often feel lighter and wiser after a

 day of silent practice.

 Dharma Zephyr Insight Meditation Community (DZIMC) practices in the Theravada

 tradition of southeast Asia (Thailand, Burma, Cambodia, Sri Lanka).
 Our practices are

 based on the suttas, or recorded talks, given by the Buddha 2500 years ago.

 Dharma Zephyr began in 1990 when five people realized they wanted to give and receive

 support for their meditation practices.
 It has grown to include many sitting groups in